 Orthotics are often part of a recovery plan when you have foot or ankle problems, or when you’re dealing with an injury.
 The skilled team at Great Lakes Foot and Ankle Institute has the knowledge and experience to provide you with the best treatment plan.
 Book your orthotics appointment online or call your nearest office today.

 Orthotics are corrective devices that fit into your shoes.
 Orthotic devices can help with chronic problems like:

-Your Great Lakes Foot and Ankle Institute PC podiatrist may prescribe orthotics as either a stand-alone treatment or as a supplement to other forms of treatment.
+Your Great Lakes Foot and Ankle Institute podiatrist may prescribe orthotics as either a stand-alone treatment or as a supplement to other forms of treatment.

 Each orthotic is unique because it's custom-made for your foot and your issues.
 Orthotics can be any material ranging from a pliable foam to a rigid plastic, and they can range in size from very small to as large as your entire shoe.

 For example, an orthotic for a neuroma may be quite small because it goes only under the balls of your foot, while an orthotic for heel pain is usually larger, covering most of the shoe.

 Yes, your shoes are very important when it comes to orthotics.
 Your Great Lakes Foot and Ankle Institute podiatrist will discuss your footwear with you to make sure you have a strong and stable support for the orthotics.

 Your shoes should have quality materials and be perfectly fitted because your orthotics need quality shoes to give you the best results.